longlostjames/chilbolton-temperature-rh-utils/docs/api.rst

 API Reference
 =============

-This section provides detailed API documentation for the key functions and classes in the NCAS Temperature RH-1 Software.
+This section provides detailed API documentation for the key functions and classes in the Chilbolton Temperature RH Utils Software.

 flag_purge_times Module
 ------------------------